akeeba/docimport/README.md

 We provide _infrequent_ builds available for download from [this repository's Releases section](https://github.com/akeeba/docimport/releases).
 Please note that these are not released or maintained regularly.
 We urge developers to build their own packages using the instructions provided below.

-DocImport comes with English (Great Britain) language built-in.
-Installation packages for other languages are available [on our language download page](https://cdn.akeebabackup.com/language/docimport/index.html).

 ## Prerequisites

 In order to build the installation packages of this component you will need to have the following tools: